1.01 Bylaws in Force

 Student membership may be granted to an individual who meets the requirements in the Student Membership Policy as determined by the Council and as amended from time to time by Council.

-10.06.1 Membership as an Other Member in the College may be cancelled if the member fails to meet the membership renewal requirements or by a simple majority vote of the Council.
+10.04.1 Membership as an Other Member in the College may be cancelled if the member fails to meet the membership renewal requirements, on the request of the member or by a simple majority vote of the Council.

 Other Members will provide to the Registrar any information required on membership and membership renewal forms, as prescribed by Council.